Behind the camera: Frank Lennon

-The Canadians battled with the ferocity and intensity of a cornered animal.
+The Canadians battled with the ferocity and intensity of a cornered animal

---Soviet coach Anatoli Tarasov
+-Soviet coach Anatoli Tarasov

 In the 60s and 70s the European teams, especially the Soviets, came to dominate amateur hockey, a sport that previously had been a strictly Canadian domain.
-In the Olympics the Soviets could stack its team with elite players while in Canada elite players were excluded as at that time only amateur athletes could compete in the Olympics.
-As such Canadians disregarded these amateur defeats as empty foreign victories because everyone knew that Canada’s best weren’t playing.
+In the Olympics, the Soviets could stack its team with elite players while in Canada elite players were excluded as at that time only amateur athletes could compete in the Olympics.
+As such Canadians disregarded these amateur defeats as empty foreign victories because everyone knew that Canada’s best wasn’t playing.
 The Soviets sought to break what they saw as the “Invincible Canadian” myth and so the 1972 Summit Series, officially named The Friendship Series was born.
 Pitting the best of both nations against each other, the summit was to be played in arenas of both countries to see who was really the number one in Hockey.
-It was in the final of the series that Frank Lennon snapped this iconic picture, taken just after the, “goal heard around the world”.
+It was in the final of the series that Frank Lennon snapped this iconic picture, taken just after the “goal heard around the world”.

 Most people in the professional hockey league and most Canadians thought that the series would be an easy victory for Team Canada.
-The idea that high level hockey was played outside of North America, was a concept that the hockey establishment could not comprehend.
+The idea that high-level hockey was played outside of North America, was a concept that the hockey establishment could not comprehend.
 They were in for a rude awakening when on Game 1, Sept.
-2, 1972 the Soviets surprised everyone by crushing the Canadians, 7-3 in Montreal.
+2, 1972, the Soviets surprised everyone by crushing the Canadians, 7-3 in Montreal.
 Holding on by their fingertips the Canadians were able to snatch a few wins out of the jaws of the Soviet Hockey machine but by game 5 the Soviets lead by 2.
-Amazingly and to the relief of Canada, the Canucks were able to come back winning the next 2 on Soviet ice.
+Amazingly and to the relief of Canada, the Canucks were able to come back winning the next 2 on the Soviet ice.

-Game 8, the final, was held in Moscow’s Luzhniki Arena.
+Game 8, the final, was held at Moscow’s Luzhniki Arena.
 Each team had three wins and three losses, in addition to a tie, game three resulted in a 4-4 tie.
 Only a win in Game Eight would deliver victory in the series.
 The score was 2-2 after the first period, but the Soviets pulled ahead 5-3 after the second.
-Things looked grim for Team Canada but in the third they came out roaring with Phil Esposito and Yvan Cournoyer scoring to even it up.
+Things looked grim for Team Canada but in the third, they came out roaring with Phil Esposito and Yvan Cournoyer scoring to even it up.
 At that point, with the score tied 5-5 and the series tied 3-3-1, a member of the Soviet delegation unexpectedly informed Canada that, if the score and the series remained tied, the Soviets would claim victory as throughout the series they had scored the most goals.

 Then, with just 34 seconds remaining in the game, Paul Henderson in perhaps the most famous moment in Canadian sports history scored!
 Jamming in a rebound behind Soviet goaltender Vladislav Tretiak Henderson’s goal became known as “the goal heard around the world”.
 Team Canada held out for the next 30sec to win the final and the series.